melissadale/ScoreFusionApp/Wikis/FileFormats.md

 challenging. *If* Subject IDs are included as column or row headers, ensure they are not strictly numeric.

+* **Test / Train detection**: The application checks filenames for "test" and "train" to determine if the data is already split into training and testing samples.
+Please be sure to have train and test anywhere in the filename where appropriate.

 ## Matrix Form ##

 This score format contains subjects along the rows and columns such that